PHP support includes:

 - Set up unit testing in your project.

-- Install and configure a debugging engine and specify the debugger options.
+- Install and configure a debugging engine and specify the debugger options, see Configuring a Debugging Engine and Configuring Debugger Options for details.

 - Debug the application.